manusiele/Flask-Movie-Recommender/README.md

 Get a list of similar movies instantly.

-Simple, browser-based interface.
+Simple, browser-based interface for quick interactions.

-Works locally after setup — no internet needed.
+Works locally after setup — no internet required.

 Supports a dataset of over 20 million ratings and 27,000+ movies.

+View detailed information about each movie, including overview, genres, release date, runtime, and ratings.

 📂 Project Structure

-Main Application File – Handles routes, requests, and responses.

-Algorithm File – Contains the movie recommendation logic.

-Dataset Folder – Contains MovieLens CSV files (movies.csv, ratings.csv, etc.).

-Templates Folder – HTML files for the web interface.

-Static Folder – CSS, images, and other assets.
+Flask-Movie-Recommender/
+│
+├─ app.py                  # Main Flask application (routes, requests, responses)
+├─ recommender.py          # Movie recommendation logic (TF-IDF, cosine similarity)
+├─ utils/                  # Helper scripts (optional preprocessing, CSV loading) ├─ assets/                 # CSV datasets (tmdb_5000_movies.csv, ratings.csv, etc.)
+├─ templates/              # HTML templates (index.html, results.html, movie_details.html)
+├─ static/                 # CSS, JavaScript, and other static assets ├─ venv/                   # Python virtual environment ├─ requirements.txt        # Python dependencies
+└─ README.md               # Project documentation

 🛠 Installation & Setup
-1. Clone or Download the Project
+1. Clone or Download the Project git clone <your-repo-url>

-Get the project files from your repository or ZIP archive.
+cd Flask-Movie-Recommender

 2. Install Dependencies

-Ensure you have Python installed, then install required packages such as Flask, Pandas, and Scikit-learn.
+Ensure you have Python 3.8+ installed, then install the required packages:

+pip install -r requirements.txt

+Key packages: Flask, pandas, scikit-learn, numpy

 3. Prepare the Dataset

-Download the MovieLens 20M Dataset from GroupLens:
+Download the MovieLens 20M Dataset from GroupLens.
-🔗 MovieLens 20M Dataset

-From the downloaded ZIP file:

-Extract movies.csv (movie metadata) and ratings.csv (user ratings).
+Extract the following files:

+movies.csv – movie metadata

+ratings.csv – user ratings

-Place them inside the data folder in your project directory.
+Place them inside the assets/ folder of your project directory.

 🚀 Running the Application

 Open a terminal in the project directory.

-Start the Flask application.
+Start the Flask app:

+python app.py

-Open the provided local URL in your browser.
+Open the local URL in your browser (default: http://127.0.0.1:5000/).

 Enter a movie title in the search box to see recommendations.

 🧠 How It Works

-Data Loading – The app loads movies and ratings from the dataset.
+Data Loading – Loads movies and ratings from the CSV dataset.

-Feature Engineering – Builds feature vectors from genres or aggregated user preferences.
+Feature Engineering – Builds TF-IDF vectors from movie overviews and optionally other textual features like genres or keywords.

-Similarity Calculation – Uses cosine similarity to find the most similar movies.
+Similarity Calculation – Uses cosine similarity to find movies that are most similar in content.

-Recommendation – Displays the top N similar movies to the one entered.
+Recommendation – Returns the top N similar movies and displays them on a results page.

 📷 User Flow

-Step 1: User searches for a movie title.
+User searches for a movie title.

-Step 2: System finds similar movies based on content features and/or user ratings.
+System finds similar movies based on content features.

-Step 3: Similar movies are displayed on a results page.
+Recommended movies are displayed on a results page.

-Step 4: User can return to search for another movie.
+User can click a movie to view full details or return to search for another movie.

 📦 Technologies Used

 Flask – Backend web framework.

-Pandas – Data processing.
+Pandas – Data processing and manipulation.

-Scikit-learn – Similarity computation.
+Scikit-learn – TF-IDF vectorization and cosine similarity computation.

-HTML/CSS – Frontend.
+HTML/CSS – Frontend interface.

 MovieLens 20M Dataset – Source of movies and ratings.

 🔮 Future Improvements

-Implement collaborative filtering using user ratings for more personalized results.
+Implement collaborative filtering using user ratings for more personalized recommendations.

-Display movie posters via an API like TMDb.
+Display movie posters using APIs like TMDb.

 Add pagination for large result lists.

 Deploy online using Heroku, Render, or Streamlit Cloud.

-Enhance UI with Bootstrap or Tailwind CSS.
+Enhance UI with Bootstrap, Tailwind CSS, or Material UI.

+Allow users to save favorites or create a watchlist.

 🙌 Acknowledgements

 MovieLens 20M Dataset by GroupLens Research.

-Scikit-learn for machine learning tools.
+Scikit-learn for ML tools.

-Flask for the web framework.
+Flask for the web framework and routing.